 - to generally promote a greater public awareness across all age groups, with a long term view to reduce the incidence of skin cancers

-These controls are welcomed by the HSE as an important measure to both protect young people from a high-risk carcinogen, and to promote more informed choice amongst adults in relation to the use of sunbeds.
+These controls are welcomed by hte HSE as an important measure to both protect young people from a high risk carcinogen, and to promote more informed choice amongst adults in the use of sunbeds.

 This suite of regulations will now require sunbed users to be properly informed by the premises or operator regarding the health risks related to sunbed usage, to be provided with protective eyewear and to be protected from any marketing practices which may encourage excessive use.